medics-academy/sales-widget-instructions/README.md

      data-duration="3">
 </div>
 ```
+3) Update the current code with the data-productId we sent you via email, if you don't have it please <a href="mailto:hello@medics.academy?Subject=Sales%20widget%20-%20Need%20-%20products%20id" target="_top">contact us</a>
+</p> to require it!

 **IMPORTANT:**
 > For a free bundle the *data-duration* has not to be specified, as the following example: